18 CHIBOK PARENTS HAVE DIED FROM EFFECTS OF STRESS SINCE ABDUCTION OF DAUGHTERS

 World Watch Monitor spoke to Yakubu Nkiki Maina, the chairman of the Chibok Abducted School Girls Parents’ Association.
 His 18-year-old daughter, Maimuna, was among the more than 200 girls abducted from Chibok State Secondary School in April 2014.
 Eighteen months after her kidnapping, he expressed the parents’ frustration.

-“On April 14, 2014 Boko Haram stormed Chibok.
+“On April 14, 2014 an extremist group that is located primarily in Northern Nigeria stormed Chibok.
 This incident happened when I was at home.
 Around 9 p.m.
 I heard a gunshot towards the direction of Chibok.
 So, all the people in my village ran away, thinking that Boko Haram will also come here.
 Early in the morning, one of my friends from Chibok came to me and said that all the girls in the school had been abducted by Boko Haram and carried away.
 I rode to the school, where I met a crowd of people,” said Maina.

 At the school, the parents were confronted by the devastation Boko Haram had caused.
 “All the school hostels [dormitories], the academic areas, the principal’s office, laboratories and every building in the school had been burned down by Boko Haram.
 Everybody was crying,” added Maina.